etopian/docker-koel/README.md

 `su nginx && cd /DATA/htdocs && php artisan init`

 There is also a line in the Dockerfile for a github token in case github starts rate limiting you, you will need a token.

+todo:
+- Use Docker enviornment variables to write out the .env file so those can be passed at runtime.